AbdusSattar-70/Javascript-Capstone/README.md

 To run tests and check errors, run the following command:

-- To check Styelint error:-
+- To Test:-

 ```bash
    npm test
 ```
+- To check Styelint error:-

 ```bash
    npx stylelint "\*_/_.{css,scss}"